nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

   0|11/11/2019|D|cereal shrimp|1|D|soup|4
   ```

+##### 2.5.4 OrderStorage

+API: `RecipeStorage.java`

-- can store `dishes` in the recipebook (API: `RecipeStorage.java`) in a certain format, by storing it into and reading it back from the `recipebook.txt` file stored on the hard disc.
+A subclass of  `Storage.java`, that can store `dishes` in the recipebook in a certain format, by storing it into and reading it back from the `recipebook.txt` file stored on the hard disc.
 The `DishList` as a `GenericList` of dishes also changes dynamically with the program execution.
 The format print in file follows:

   ```
   ????
 I don't know the output
   ```

-##### 2.5.2 Printable
+##### 2.5.5 Printable

 ![Printable](https://github.com/AY1920S1-CS2113-T14-2/main/blob/master/docs/images/PrintableUML.png)